Skip to Content

 How many matching jellybeans do you think you each got?
 Chances are that about 50% of your jellybeans were the same, and about 50% of them were different.
 This is a very simplified example of the way that DNA inheritance works.

-When your parents conceive you, the DNA that you will randomly inherit from each parent is already programmed into the sperm and the egg.
+When your parents conceived you, the DNA that you randomly inherited from each parent was already programmed into the sperm and the egg.
 A statistician could probably give us the exact odds, but all we really need to know is that probability favors about half of your randomly chosen jellybeans matching the ones that your sibling selected.

 (There is a more detailed explanation below for those who want to learn even more about this)